Products

 // Template is based on the caller innerHTML

-function Crypto(template) {
+function Crypto(children) {

 // Create the component